Browser Automation

 Headless automation involves controlling "headless browsers" to access websites and submit or download data.
 It is also possible to automate browsers using custom browser extensions.

-utility functions for running custom snippets in the browser and passing data
+usually provide utility functions for running custom snippets in the browser and

 Use Case